 Nearby Sights

-Marin Držić Statue
+Statue of Marin Držić

-Church of Saint Blaise
+Church of St. Blaise

-The Church of Saint Blaise, located on the eastern end of Stradun, is one of the most iconic and famous landmarks in Dubrovnik, Croatia.
+The Church of St. Blaise, located on the eastern end of Stradun, is one of the most iconic and famous landmarks in Dubrovnik, Croatia.
 The church, dedicated to Saint Blaise, the patron saint of Dubrovnik, dates back to the early 18th century.
 A Romanesque church stood at this location from the 14th century until the middle of the 17th century.